Online Ads – Different Types, Visual Examples, What They’re Good For

 AdMob (Mobile App) Ads

 AdMob is Google’s mobile advertising platform and with it you can display ads within apps themselves on smartphones and tablets.
 Many app developers offer these ad placements as a way to monetize their app.
-The one caveat with this type of advertising is that depending on your ads placement accidental clicks are more likely and add an unnecessary expenditure in your budget.
+There’s one caveat with this type of advertising.
+Depending on your ads placement accidental clicks are more likely and add an unnecessary expenditure in your budget.

 Coming around full circle these types of paid online ads are just the most common and commonly most effective.
 Hopefully this helps clarify what is out there and if not, feel free to shoot us an email!